Blurred Boundaries: Fashion as an Art

 fashion exhibit, curated by Rhonda P. Hill

-Congratulations to designers:
+Congratulations to the designers:

 Alena Kalana‘s unconventional textile choices and experimentation are the basis of her designs.
 Tibetan Transplant is a collection of multi-dimensional sculptural ensembles created from Kalana’s use of textile upholstery, layering, and her ‘hand’ of draping.